 Chair of the Circular Economy Committee

 Member of the Board since May 2020.
-Ms. Alvarez serves as Head of Sustainability for Unilever North America, and previously served as Head of Corporate Strategy in the U.S. Prior to Unilever North America, she served as the Global Corporate Strategy Manager, Project leader for Global Strategies on Social Business models and Unilever Foundation Global Ambassador.
+Ms. Alvarez most recently served as Head of Sustainability for Unilever North America, and earlier as Head of Corporate Strategy in the U.S. Prior to Unilever North America, she served as the Global Corporate Strategy Manager, Project leader for Global Strategies on Social Business models and Unilever Foundation Global Ambassador.
 Ms. Alvarez also brings expertise on Circular Economy topics, Sustainable Leadership, Corporate resilience and Scenario Planning.
 Ms. Alvarez is the co-Founder of H2H ("Help to Haiti") a NGO in Haiti, and an Advisory Board Member for Sustainable Brands and the Closed Loop Fund.

 Vice President of Sustainability, Carton Council

 Member of the Board since 2016.
 Mr. Brown is the Vice President of Sustainability for the Carton Council, bringing carton recycling to millions of households in the U.S. in the last 10 years.
 Mr. Brown’s expertise spans the recycling supply chain from communities, to material recovery facilities and finally recycled material end markets.
 Mr. Brown has 25 years of experience in Environmental Management in the pulp and paper industry with a broad range of environmental experience including water, air, and solid and hazardous waste program management.

 Chair of the Community Engagement Committee